 From a friend who had depression, “depressed people almost never look depressed, they may even look the happiest to cover it up.”

 Sufferers often keep their thoughts and feelings to themselves because they don’t want to be a liability.
 And with everything bottled up, it’s easy to slide into darkness.

-In line with the International Survivors of Suicide (ISOS) Loss Day today, let us pay a little more attention to our loved ones.
+Let us pay a little more attention to our loved ones.
 Be aware and listen more.
 Don’t let the impalpable and unnoticeable beast, Depression, win.